dagmagnat/proxy-udp/README.md

 - Navigation in menu sections:
   - `0` — go back;
   - `00` — return to the main menu.
+- English and Russian interface.
 - High-load tuning and diagnostics for NAT/conntrack.
 - NAT mode selection:
   - `SNAT` — recommended for a static external IPv4 address;
   - `MASQUERADE` — recommended for a dynamic external IPv4 address.
-- Optional installation of the `proxy-udp` command and a systemd service for automatic rule re-application after reboot.
+- Optional installation of the `proxy-go` command and a systemd service for automatic rule re-application after reboot.

 ---